What is a closure?

 Practical Uses for Closures

-java.lang.Object with a number of methods that accept closures as arguments.
-See GDK Extensions to Object for practical uses of closures.
+Groovy extends java.lang.Object with a number of methods that accept closures as arguments.
+See GDK Extensions to Object for practical uses for closures.